 The London EDITION is a row of old Georgian townhouses on Berners Street in Fitzrovia, renovated and given the luxury-boutique treatment by some of the biggest players in the game.

 The contrast of mirrored silver orb light sculpture hung from the ceiling set against marble columns and a lush green velvet upholstery epitomizes the bold style of this talk-of-the-town hotel.

-The public spaces are a subtly postmodern mix of disparate eras, drawing inspiration from the 1835 houses, the original 1908 hotel, and bits and bobs from the history of modernism, from mid-century to the present.
+The public spaces are a postmodern mix of disparate eras, drawing inspiration from the 1835 houses, the original 1908 hotel, and bits and bobs from the history of modernism, from mid-century to the present.

-Meanwhile the rooms take a more contemporary tack, all simplicity in rich wood textures and modern-classic furnishings.
+Meanwhile, the rooms take a more contemporary tack, all simplicity in rich wood textures and modern-classic furnishings.
 Earth tones dominate, historical details abound, but you’re never unaware that this is a 21st-century interpretation rather than a period piece.

-This last qualifies as a restaurant as well, and it’s got no less a light than the Michelin-starred Jason Atherton as its head honcho.
+This last qualifies as a restaurant as well, and it’s got no less a light than the Michelin-starred chef as its head honcho.
 All three are classic nightspots in the boutique-hotel mode — modish and attractive, both in design and in clientele, and with something of a talent for getting talked about.
 London essentials, all of them.

 The main text of the review with contributions from Tablet Hotels.